Wednesday, 30 March 2016

 Peel, wash and boil the sweet potatoes.
 Once cool, mash them nicely.

 In a big bowl soak the semolina in the water for an hour.
-Add the mashed sweet potato, refined flour, rice flour, 1tsp oil and the milk.
-Mix very well.
+Add the mashed sweet potatoes, refined flour, rice flour, 1tsp oil and the milk.
+Mix well.
 There should not be any lump present.

 Add the sugar, black peppercorns and fennel seeds.
 Keep in rest for an hour, let the sugar to melt.
 The consistency of the batter should not be running, neither be a paste.
 A dropping consistency rather.
 It looks as below.